AnsonYua/cardGameMobile/designRef/doc/animationRequirement.md

-1.when a new card is play in gameEnv.notificationQueue it will have  "type": "CARD_PLAYED" card is playAs pilot/unit, payload."isCompleted": true, if payload.playerId = {currentPlayer} and payload.playerId and reason = hand. use carduid search again the slot and play animation moving the card from hand to that slot with PlayCardAnimationManager.ts. if payload.playerId = {opponent}, just move from top to slot.
+1.when a new card is play in gameEnv.notificationQueue it will have  "type": "CARD_PLAYED_COMPLETED" card is playAs pilot/unit, payload."isCompleted": true, if payload.playerId = {currentPlayer} and payload.playerId and reason = hand. use carduid search again the slot and play animation moving the card from hand to that slot with PlayCardAnimationManager.ts. if payload.playerId = {opponent}, just move from top to slot.

  if card is playAs base, just move to base area.